Image Credit: Huffington Post

 Building community is one of the best ways to build trust.
 In today’s social media landscape, one of the most effective ways to build community is through creating Facebook Groups, as well as LinkedIn Groups.

-Once you build trust in your community by continually providing them with with value, you’ll be a good position to ask for your members to sign up for your newsletter.
+Once you build trust in your community by continually providing them with value, you’ll be in a good position to ask for your members to sign up for your newsletter.

 YouTube cards are the little buttons that pop up on the screen when you’re watching a YouTube video.
 They allow creators to direct their viewers to outside web pages.

 To increase email subscribers using YouTube, be sure to mention your newsletter in your video and include a YouTube card that links to it.

 On your Facebook business page, you’re able to include a “Sign up” button that can direct your audience to your squeeze page, newsletter, or any other destination.
 This will allow you to capitalize on your Facebook Fans.